Welcome to Year 2!

 Oxford Owl Library (The library is a fantastic e-book resource, you just need to register your e-mail on the site to access a range of books for free)

-Weekly spellings will be given out on Tuesdays.
-Your child will be tested on a selection of these the following Monday.
+Weekly spellings will be given out on Mondays.
+Your child will be tested on a selection of these on Fridays.

 Also during the week, your child will complete a short dictation exercise containing the weekly spellings.